funkypulp/unreasonable-cube/README.md

 - Custom 3D printed mechanical enclosure with gear-based encoder decoupling system
 - Connected to laptop via USB

 Each face has one screen, one encoder, and one ESP32.
-The gear system — designed by Tim — lets you rotate the encoder by turning the outer gear ring without touching or stressing the screen behind it.
+The gear system lets you rotate the encoder by turning the outer gear ring without touching or stressing the screen behind it.

 ---